Board of Trustees

 Kit Marlowe is a retired safety manager for an environmental engineering company.
 He moved from Northern NJ to Cape May, NJ.
 It’s a beautiful beachfront town, but poverty runs rampant about nine months a year.

 Kit came to the UU faith in 1981.
 He serves his current church, the UU Congregation of the South Jersey Shore, as board secretary.
 He is also secretary of the UUJEC.
-He is Capital Projects Chair for Cape Hope, a local homeless aide group.
-He is also president of the Democratic Club in Lower Township, NJ.
+Kit is Capital Projects Chair for Cape Hope, a local homeless aide group and is also president of the Democratic Club in Lower Township, NJ.

 Kit Marlowe